ankicommunity/ankicommunity.github.io/README.md

 =======================

 # Description
-This repo contains the page of the site that hold the knowledge base of the Anki community projetcs
+This repository contains the knowledge base of Anki Community.

 # Link
 https://ankicommunity.github.io/